 - 3.5 lbs. chicken wings (about 16 to 20 pieces)

-- First, prepare the oyster sauce.
-Heat a medium saucepan over medium to medium-low heat.
+- for the oyster sauce: Heat a medium saucepan over medium to medium-low heat.
 Add oil.
 When oil is warmed, stir in garlic and ginger.
 Sauté for 2 to 3 minutes, stirring regularly, until softened.
 Do not let the garlic and ginger brown.
 Stir in oyster sauce, wine, soy sauce, and honey.
 Simmer the sauce for about 10 minutes, stirring occasionally, until reduced and thickened a bit.
 Remove pan from heat.

-- Preheat oven to 450° F. Spray a large sheet pan with sides (use a non-coated pan for best results, not one with a nonstick surface – I like this pan) very, very lightly with cooking spray and set aside.
+- for the chicken wings: Preheat oven to 450° F. Spray a large sheet pan with sides.
+Use a non-coated pan for best results, not one with a nonstick surface – I like this pan.
+Spray very, very lightly with nonstick cooking spray and set aside.
 Line another large pan with paper towels and set aside.

 - Place the hot wings in a medium-large bowl and drizzle the prepared oyster sauce over the top.
-Toss the hot wings in the sauce until all wings are coated.
+Quickly toss the hot wings in the sauce until all wings are coated.
 Sprinkle with fresh green onion slices and serve immediately, while they’re hot and ultra crisp.
 Enjoy!

 Nutrition information is automatically calculated by Nutritionix.
 I am not a nutritionist and cannot guarantee accuracy.
 If your health depends on nutrition information, please calculate again with your own favorite calculator.